Triangle processes on graphs with given degree sequence: Introduction

+\begin{proof} Greenhill and Sfragara~\cite[Theorem~1.1]{GS} proved that the switch chain is rapidly mixing for any family $\mathcal{D}$ of degree sequences which satisfy $d_n\geq 1$ and $3\leq d_1\leq \nfrac{1}{3}\sqrt{M}$.
+These conditions hold under our assumptions when $n$ is large enough.
+Furthermore,

+for some slightly larger constant $\alpha'\in (0,1)$, when $n$ is large enough.
+Applying Theorem~\ref{thm:rapid} completes the proof. \end{proof}

-To conclude this section we give some background on the use of canonical paths for bounding the mixing time of Markov chains, and the two-stage direct canonical path construction method which we will use to prove Theorem~\ref{thm:rapid}.
-Then in section~\ref{sec:irreducible} we prove Theorem~\ref{thm:irreducible}, and in section~\ref{sec:rapid} we prove Theorem~\ref{thm:rapid}.
+We now describe the structure of the rest of the paper.
+In Section~\ref{sec:background-paths} we give some background on the use of canonical paths for bounding the mixing time of Markov chains and describe the two-stage direct canonical path construction method.
+This machinery is used in Section~\ref{sec:mod-switch} to prove Theorem~\ref{thm:Metropolis-switch}.
+Then in Section~\ref{sec:irreducible} we prove the irreducibility result for the \ds\ chain, Theorem~\ref{thm:irreducible}, and in Section~\ref{sec:rapid} we prove the rapid mixing result for the \ds\ chain, Theorem~\ref{thm:rapid}.
+Finally in Section~\ref{sec:distribution} we will analyse the distribution of the number of triangles under both the uniform distribution on $\Gnd$, and the Gibbs distribution $\pi_{\lambda}$ on $\Gnd$.
+In particular, the results of Section~\ref{sec:distribution} imply that if $M_2\geq M$, the Metropolis switch chain and the modified Metropolis switch chain are polynomial-time indistinguisable under the assumptions of Theorem~\ref{thm:Metropolis-switch}, and similarly for the Metropolis \ds\ chain and the modified Metropolis \ds\ chain under the assumptions of Theorem~\ref{thm:rapid}.
+(The Metropolis \ds\ chain has transition procedure which is obtained from Figure~\ref{fig:modified-triangle-switch-code} by replacing $\min\{ t(H),\nu\}$ with $t(H)$ and replacing $\min\{ t(G),\nu\}$ with $t(G)$.)
+See Remark~\ref{rem:indistinguishable}.